aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/extracting-and-analyzing-email-headers/_index.md

 ## Step 1: Creating a Java Project

 Start a new Java project in your preferred IDE and add the Aspose.Email for Java JAR to the project’s classpath.
-This gives you access to the `MailMessage`, `HeaderCollection`, and related classes needed for header extraction.
+This gives you access to the `MailMessage`, `HeaderCollection`, and related classes needed for **load email message** and header extraction.

 ## Step 2: Parsing Email Headers

 Now that the project is ready, we can begin parsing the headers of an *.eml* file.
-The following snippet demonstrates how to **parse eml file java** style using Aspose.Email:
+The following snippet demonstrates how to **read eml file** style using Aspose.Email:

 ```java
 // Load the email message